 English as an Additional Language (EAL)

 Students at ISNS come from many different countries and speak many different languages.
 A large number come from backgrounds with Mandarin as their mother tongue.
 Most have had some English language instruction in their previous schools.
-All students with less than 3 years of full English language instruction will be required to have an English language assessment as part of the admissions process.
-The results of these assessments provide necessary information for grade placement as well as a means of determining the level of EAL support necessary.
+Students have an English language assessment as part of the admissions process.
+The results of these assessments provide necessary information for appropriate grade-level and course placement as well as a means of determining the level of EAL support necessary.

 - Grade 6 must have a minimum of an A1

 - Grade 7/8 must have a minimum of an A2